Free trial or demo? It’s a question we’ve revisited again and again, not because we’re indecisive, but because the answer keeps changing.

 Most software is complex

-Starting with the first point, if software was easy, everyone would be a developer.
+Starting with the first point, if software were easy, everyone would be a developer.
 Imagine a world of flying cars and uploading all of our thoughts to the cloud.
-Although coding is becoming a much more universal skill, we are still a long way from the world’s population all becoming literate in javascript.
+Although coding is becoming a much more universal skill, we are still a long way from the world’s population all becoming literate in JavaScript.

 As a result, many SaaS products have a ton of features and require assistance from a customer success manager or IT professional to get a new user set up.